 The COVID-19 pandemic was declared a global pandemic by the World Health Organization on March 11, 2020.
 We have been closely monitoring the COVID-19 pandemic and its impact on our operations and we have taken steps intended to minimize the risk to our employees and patients.
 These steps have increased our costs and our revenues have been significantly adversely affected.
-Demand for hospital services has substantially decreased.
-As noted in Notes 1 and 8 to the consolidated financial statements incorporated by reference in this prospectus, we have received Paycheck Protection Program ("PPP") loans as well as Health and Human Services ("HHS") Provider Relief Funds from the federal government.
+As noted in Notes 2 and 6 to the unaudited condensed consolidated financial statements incorporated by reference in this prospectus, we have received Paycheck Protection Program loans ("PPP Notes") as well as Department of Health and Human Services ("HHS") Provider Relief Funds and employee retention credits from the federal government.
 If the COVID-19 pandemic continues for a further extended period, we expect to incur significant losses and additional financial assistance may be required.
 Going forward, we are unable to determine the extent to which the COVID-19 pandemic will continue to affect our business.
-The nature and effect of the COVID-19 pandemic on our balance sheet and results of operations will depend on the severity and length of the pandemic in our service areas; government activities to mitigate the pandemic's effect; regulatory changes in response to the pandemic, especially those affecting rural hospitals; and existing and potential government assistance that may be provided.
+Our ability to make estimates of the effect of the COVID-19 pandemic on net revenues, expenses or changes in accounting judgments that have had or are reasonably likely to have a material effect on our financial statements is currently limited.
+The nature and effect of the COVID-19 pandemic on our balance sheet and results of operations will depend on the severity and length of the pandemic in our service areas; government activities to mitigate the pandemic's effect; regulatory changes in response to the pandemic, especially those affecting rural hospitals; existing and potential government assistance that may be provided; and the requirements of Provider Relief Fund receipts, including our ability to retain such funds as have been received.